HansVGinkel/USB-slot-car-controller-adapter/README.md

   - Delete the folder "ArduinoXinput" with the remaining content.
 It comes with the download but doesn't belong anywhere.

-- **Also install your board package if you dont't use an original Arduino**
+- **Also install the specific board package if you dont't use an original Arduino**
   - Download .zip board package (Sparkfun used) https://github.com/dmadison/ArduinoXInput_SparkFun
   - Unzip, copy and move **xinput_sparkfun** as direct subfolder in the **hardware** folder, see screenshot: